Dueris/OriginsPaper/API-DOCS.md

 		super(key, type, name, description, hidden, condition, loadingPriority);
 	}

-	// buildDefiner method.
-We call the PowerType.buildDefiner method first to define those args
+	// buildFactory method.
+We call the PowerType.buildFactory method first to define those args
-	// from the base instead of Copy/Pasting its buildDefiner method and adding to it.
+	// from the base instead of Copy/Pasting its buildFactory method and adding to it.
 	// By default, the PowerType class does not contain a Namespace, which is why ofNamespace needs to be added.
-	// The way this is made allows for creating easy extensions of any power without too much struggle. public static InstanceDefiner buildDefiner() {
+	// The way this is made allows for creating easy extensions of any power without too much struggle. public static InstanceDefiner buildFactory() {
-		return PowerType.buildDefiner().typedRegistry(ResourceLocation.fromNamespaceAndPath("example", "apoli"));
+		return PowerType.buildFactory().typedRegistry(ResourceLocation.fromNamespaceAndPath("example", "apoli"));
 	}
 }
 ```